Running for Charity

 "In the maximum time it takes to complete the Ring O' Fire race, 89 people will have died from bowel cancer in the UK.
 Bowel cancer is the country's second biggest cancer killer, but it shouldn't be.
 Bowel cancer is very treatable especially if diagnosed at an early stage.

 The Stroke Association is the UK's leading stroke charity.
-A stroke is a brain attack which happens when the blood supply to the brain is cut off, caused by a clot or bleeding in the brain.
-Every year there are about 152,000 strokes in the UK, which means that stroke effects someone every 3 minutes and 27 seconds.
+But what is a stroke?
+It’s a brain attack, which happens when the blood supply to the brain is cut off, caused by a clot or bleeding in the brain.
+It can change lives in an instant.

 A message from the Stroke Association: